Salkantay Trek: 10 Important Tips For Your Adventure

 - 9. For an average traveller or tourist, Salkantay Trek is considered a challenging but certainly not impossible hike.
 Due to the physical demands, anyone who wishes trek to Salkantay should at least be moderately fit.

-- 10. Visit our website Inca Trail Available or contact our sales department to check about availability of your hiking or packages tours to Peru.
-And remember at Tierras Vivas we are here to offer you the best service ever.
+- 10. Visit our website Inca Trail Availability or contact our sales department to check about availability of your hiking or packages tours to Peru.
+And remember at Inca Trail Machu we are here to offer you the best service ever.